malingahasantha/Python/README.md

 Python is a dynamically type language. we can change a defined variable value in runtime.

 ### conditional statement
-usage of if else elif condition
+Usage of if else elif condition

 ### nested if else
 Handle conditions with nested if else statements.

-### Formatted Print.
+### formatted Print.
 Print output in formatted manner
 We can use all 4 methods I define here and last one is the latest method.

-### Getting User Inputs
+### getting User Inputs
 We can get user inputs using input() function.

+### 9. in and not in operators
+To check any strings, characters in a varible.

+### 10. indexing
+Access the string value in a variable.
+Access the charactes in variable.

+### 11. methods
+We use methods and fuctions to get done some specific works. upper, lower, title, capitalize, find, rfind, index, center, ljust, rjust, strip, lstrip, rstrip